Undergraduate Programs

 Graduate Study by Undergraduates

-2. the dean of the college in which the work is offered has granted written approval, and
+- the dean/director of the college/school in which the work is offered has granted written approval, and

-2. the dean of the college in which the work is offered has granted written approval,
+- the dean/director of the college/school in which the work is offered has granted written approval,

-3. the chair of the student’s major department and the dean of the student’s undergraduate college have granted written approval, and
+- the chair of the student’s major department and the dean/director of the student’s undergraduate college/school have granted written approval, and

 Graduate credit hours used to meet the requirements of a baccalaureate degree may not be used to meet the requirements for a graduate degree.